hyperware-ai/hyperware-book/src/apis/eth_provider.md

     },
     /// Kill a SubscribeLogs subscription of a given ID, to stop getting updates.
     UnsubscribeLogs(u64),
     /// Raw request.
-Used by kinode_process_lib.
+Used by hyperware_process_lib.
     Request {
         chain_id: u64,
         method: String,